nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Examples:
 * `list` followed by `test 1 o/2` tests the 1st flashcard in the list with `OPTION 2` corresponding to the 2nd choice in the choices of the multiple choice question as the answer.

+### Displaying statistics for a Flashcard: `stats`

+Shows the Bar Chart for a specified Flashcard in the list.

+Statistics include:

+* The number of times the user answers the question associated with the flashcard correctly.
+* The number of times the user attempted the question associated with the flashcard.

+Format: `stats INDEX`

+* Displays the statistics of a flashcard at the specified `INDEX`.
+* The index refers to the index number shown in the displayed flashcard list.
+* The index **must be a positive integer** 1, 2, 3, …​

 ### Listing all flashcards : `list`

 Shows a list of all flashcards currently created.

 Format: `list`

+### Finding Flashcards by their tags: `find`

+Finds all Flashcards based on their tags.

+Format: `find KEYWORDS`

+* Keywords should be seperated by a whitespace between

+Example: `find CS2100 MCQ` where `CS2100` and `MCQ` are keywords.

 ### Deleting a flashcard : `delete`